How to Find Trending Topics: Free and Paid Tools

 Below, we'll give you an overview of how it works, and then we'll discuss how it checks the boxes of the four criteria outlined above.

 How Exploding Topics Works

-Exploding Topics' flagship feature is the Trends Database, a searchable database of 13,000 manually vetted trends.
+Exploding Topics' flagship feature is the Trends Database, a searchable database of over 700,000 manually vetted trends.

-You can sort the database by category (e.g., beauty, finance, food, gaming, pets) and filter by trend growth status (Exploding, Peaked, and Regular), which is determined by Google Search volume data.
+You can sort the database by category (e.g., beauty, finance, food, gaming, retail) and filter by trend growth status (Exploding, Peaked, and Regular), which is determined by Google search data.

 If you find an interesting trend, you can save it to a Project by clicking "Track Topic."
 Projects live in the main dashboard and make it easy to monitor a trend's growth status over time.

 Exploding Topics offers a handful of other features as well.
 However, let's first discuss how each trend is sourced and qualified, as this is a significant reason why Exploding Topics is a premium trend discovery tool.

 How Exploding Topics Identifies and Qualifies Trends

 A key differentiator between Exploding Topics and other trend tools is that it uses a combination of AI and human analysts to find and approve topics before adding them to the Trends Database.